For those who regularly spend time in the woods and mountains, the compass becomes a vital piece of survival equipment.

-More advanced backwoods or mountain hikers, may want a few extra features such as with this Cammenga Tritium Lensatic Compass on Amazon.
+More advanced backwoods or mountain hikers, may want a few extra features such as with the Cammenga Tritium Lensatic Compass.
 There is some debate as to whether it is actually military issued, though most reviewers agree it is the same compass minus the military marking.
-This Professional Multifunction Sighting Compass is also highly rated and less than $20.00 USD.

 What if You Don’t Have a Compass?

 - The first thing to remember is the sun rises in the East and sets in the West.
 Depending on the time of day, you may have to wait a bit to determine this.